Non discrimination ordinance advances

 “No, we’re not growing the size of government, think at the beginning they were asking for four employees, absolutely not,” said Commissioner Scott.

-During work sessions city leaders were told other ordinances in the state rarely get used, but Augusta is preparing to have a nondiscrimination ordinance in place if needed in Augusta George Eskola WJBF NewsChannel 6.
+During work sessions city leaders were told other ordinances in the state rarely get used, but Augusta is preparing to have a nondiscrimination ordinance in place.

 The ordinance says if a complaint is frivolous or unjustified the person bringing the charge could be made to pay the fees for the hearing officer.